Herschel K. Mitchell: Academic career

 Mitchell began his independent research career with an appointment as an associate professor of biology at Caltech in 1949 and advanced to full professor in 1953.
 His early research continued to focus on the genetics of Neurospora, including the first biochemical demonstration of a missing enzyme (tryptophan synthase) from a metabolically deficient Neurospora mutant.
 This finding was an essential step in establishing the central idea that genes control metabolism by producing (in a manner not then understood) the enzymes required for specific metabolic reactions.
 This idea came to be known as the one-gene-one-enzyme hypothesis, and later the one-gene-one-polypeptide hypothesis.

 He subsequently worked on the genetics of Drosophila (fruit flies), a widely known model organism for studying genetics and development.
 Using fruit flies as models, he made major discoveries in understanding the heat shock response and has been described as a "founding father" of the heat shock field.

 With research fellow Robert P. Wagner, Mitchell coauthored a textbook called Genetics and Metabolism in the 1950s.
 It was reviewed as an important guide to the then-emerging synergy between the two fields.

 Mitchell retired from Caltech in 1984, assuming professor emeritus status.

 Personal life

 Mitchell was an enthusiastic athlete who brought his hobby to Caltech, establishing a recreational athletic league for graduate students and managing the Caltech teams, which included students and faculty from a variety of departments, for 25 years.
 He was also a self-taught glassblower who used his skills to make chemistry laboratory equipment and for a time supported his family by working in a glassblowing shop.

-Mitchell suffered a debilitating stroke in 1990, and recovered his speech but continued to have physical difficulties and used a wheelchair thereafter.
-He died on April 1, 2000, after suffering a second stroke.
+Mitchell had a debilitating stroke in 1990, and recovered his speech but continued to have physical difficulties and used a wheelchair thereafter.
+He died on April 1, 2000, following a second stroke.